-False flag theorists believe that “powerful forces routinely arrange massacres or terrorist atrocities, and make it appear as if some other individual or group did them”, in order to achieve “sinister political goals”, says The Guardian.
+False flag conspiracy theorists believe that “powerful forces routinely arrange massacres or terrorist atrocities, and make it appear as if some other individual or group did them”, in order to achieve “sinister political goals”, said The Guardian.

-Alleged victims or witnesses are purported to be “crisis actors”, trained and paid to “pose as survivors of various newsworthy massacres to advance a political agenda”, says Vox.
+Alleged victims or witnesses are purported to be “crisis actors”, trained and paid to “pose as survivors of various newsworthy massacres to advance a political agenda”, said Vox.